-Disclosure: This post may contain affiliate links and/or information resulting from paid partnerships or complimentary products or events, but all opinions are my own.
+Disclosure: This post contains information resulting from complimentary products or events, but all opinions are my own.
 See full disclosure below.

 WELCOME TO ANOTHER INSTALLMENT OF DISHIN’ IT UP – APRIL 2017 EDITION – WHERE I SHARE MY FAVORITE BOOKS, MUSIC, FOOD AND FUN FROM THE PAST MONTH!

 Stunning and delicious Baklava Cupcake from Sugar Mama’s Bakeshop!